Professionals Intensive - Supporting Families with Hand in Hand Parenting Tools

 Our research based approach is trusted by over a million parents worldwide

 - Expertise in the Hand in Hand Parenting approach.
-You will practice our Listening Tools in your own family and in your professional practice.
+You will practice in your own family and in your professional practice.

-- Discussion of developmental theory and neuroscience research supporting Hand in Hand Parenting, with a focus on practical and experiential application.
+- Discussion of developmental theory and neuroscience, with a focus on practical and experiential application.

-- Guidance on using these practices both in your family and with your clients.
+- Guidance on using these practices both in your family and with your patients.

 - Opportunities to share your own experience.

-- 20 Continuing Education Units (CEUs) from the California Board of Behavioral Sciences.
-(Please confirm with your board if they will accept these CEUs.)
+- This course offers 20 Continuing Education Units through the California Board of Behavioral Sciences.

-- A portion of each mentoring session devoted to listening support groups.
+- A portion of each mentoring session devoted to your specific questions and experience.

-- All participants will have full access to the videos and written materials for the Hand in Hand Parenting Starter Class, including the parent manual and the set of 9 booklets.
-Full course syllabus.
+- All participants will also have full access to the videos and written materials from our Hand in Hand Parenting Starter Class, including the Parent Handbook.

-- You will spend several hours each week practicing new skills with the parents and children in your family and professional practice, as well as receiving and providing support in a Listening Partnership.
+- You will spend several hours each week practicing new skills with the parents and children in your family and professional practice.

-- Additional materials will be made available to match your particular interests and client needs.
+- Additional educational materials and research will be made available to match your particular interests and client needs.

 - Total weekly time commitment of 4-6 hours per week.